pkgxdev/pkgx/docs/running-anything.md

                 ||     ||
 ```

 The newer pkgx is installed to `~/.pkgx` like every other pkg.
-If your `pkgx` is
+If you need
-installed to `/usr/local/bin` then it will proxy forward to the newest version
+the installed `pkgx` to be updated then `pkgx install pkgx@latest` will
-installed automatically; you don’t need to upgrade it.
+replace it.

 {% endhint %}